 Head and Neck Surgeries

 Otolaryngologists, or ear, nose and throat doctors, are experts in a complex set of head and neck conditions.
-Otolaryngologists at McAllen Medical Center are specialists in many medical and surgical treatments, including the areas described below.
+Otolaryngologists at South Texas Health System McAllen are specialists in many medical and surgical treatments, including the areas described below.

 For more information, please call the Surgery Department at 956-632-4260.